Skip to main content

 Butterworth needs the strictest transport check.
 Ferry operations have changed over time, so older guidance can be wrong.
 Use map times only as rough input, especially where estimates depend on traffic.

-Use current costs as placeholders until you verify live sources.
-Anecdotal figures from older guides are planning inputs, not market truth.
+Use older cost figures only as planning inputs until live sources are verified, not as market truth.
 Confirm housing via live listings and local room posts in the Penang Digital Nomads Facebook group, and confirm coworking prices directly with venues before locking your budget.

 Commit only after your gate is met: one full workweek of clean logs, plus local feedback that matches what your logs show.